sagar-46/LeetCode/Medium/README.md

+33.There is an integer array nums sorted in ascending order (with distinct values). nums is possibly left rotated at an unknown index.
+Given the \
+&emsp;&ensp;array nums after the possible rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.

 53.Given an integer array nums, find the subarray with the largest sum, and return its sum.

 152.Given an integer array nums, find a subarray that has the largest product, and return the product.